Conditional Belonging: What Minority Ethnic STEM Students Tell UK Universities

 Context and research question

-Universities commonly frame belonging as something you can promote through representation, messaging, and student experience programming.
-But for many students from underrepresented backgrounds, belonging is experienced less as a stable “feeling at home” and more as an ongoing negotiation: when do I feel accepted, and under what conditions?
+Universities commonly frame belonging as something they can promote through representation, messaging, and student experience programming.
+But for many students from underrepresented backgrounds, belonging can feel less like a stable sense of being at home and more like an ongoing negotiation: when do I feel accepted, and under what conditions?

-Chiu et al. ask how minority ethnic students experience and construct belonging — and how that belonging can be “conditional” (dependent on context) and “conditioned” (shaped by prior experiences and institutional norms).
-The study is part of a two-year qualitative project.
-The wider dataset includes semi-structured interviews with 110 STEM students (conducted online between June and December 2020).
-This paper analyses 72 interviews with minority ethnic students across two pre-1992 English universities described as having international reputations and “elite” status, using a social constructionist approach and iterative coding in NVivo.
+Chiu et al. ask how minority ethnic students experience and construct belonging, and how that belonging can be “conditional” (dependent on context) and “conditioned” (shaped by prior experiences and institutional norms).
+The study sits within a two-year qualitative project.
+The wider dataset includes semi-structured interviews with 110 STEM students, conducted online between June and December 2020.
+This paper draws on 72 interviews with minority ethnic students across two pre-1992 English universities described as having international reputations and “elite” status, using a social constructionist approach and iterative coding in NVivo.
+For practice, that matters because it shifts the question from “Do students belong?” to “What conditions make belonging more or less possible?”, a framing that complements later work on what ethnic-minority students mean by belonging.

 Key findings

 The core contribution is conceptual: belonging is not a yes/no state.
-For these students, it can be contingent on performance, on who is in the room, and on the perceived risk of being read through stereotypes.
+For these students, it can depend on performance, on who is in the room, and on the perceived risk of being read through stereotypes.
+That makes the paper especially useful for teams analysing comments, because it points you toward moments and contexts, not just headline scores.

 First, the authors describe how institutional elitism and competitiveness can make belonging feel earned rather than granted.
-When students perceive that they must continuously prove they “deserve” their place, they are more likely to interpret setbacks, confusion, or normal academic struggle as evidence of not fitting in — which can narrow participation and reduce help-seeking.
+When students feel they must continually prove they “deserve” their place, ordinary setbacks, confusion, or academic struggle can start to look like evidence that they do not fit.
+That can narrow participation and reduce help-seeking.

 Second, students’ accounts show how ethnicity shapes academic belonging through everyday interactions.
-Belonging in seminars, labs and group work can be undermined by being one of the only minority ethnic students in a space, experiencing exclusionary behaviour, or feeling pressure to represent a whole group.
-The result is often heightened vigilance: students assess whether a space is “safe enough” to ask questions, make mistakes, or contribute.
+Belonging in seminars, labs, and group work can be undermined by being one of the few minority ethnic students in a space, experiencing exclusionary behaviour, or feeling pressure to represent a whole group.
+The result is often heightened vigilance.
+Students assess whether a space is “safe enough” to ask questions, make mistakes, or contribute.

 As the authors put it: